 Reasons why we love this dog…

-He's sweet and affectionate
+He's very affectionate

 I am a:

 To walk in areas with a lot of dogs

 Playful and energetic

 Can live with children 15 plus